 If you work on a network at home or at your office, you probably already know that multiple devices can be connected at one time to your network.
 However, have you ever stopped to think of how these devices are identified?
 They are identified by the DHCP Client ID.

-First, What Is DHCP?
+First, what is DHCP?

 In order for DHCP to work, it has to be enabled on a computer, which can be easily done through the Network Setting Properties.
 Once enabled, IP addresses will be automatically assigned without the need for you to do so manually.

-What Are DHCP Client IDs?
+What are DHCP client IDs?

-Custom DHCP Client IDs
+Custom DHCP client IDs

 These settings can be accessed through the properties menu of your Network Settings on your PC or the System Preferences through your Mac.